oussamahadjaissafekhar/Food-delivery-application/README.md

 3. nc the projectSy with Gradle files.

-4. Add your API keys and configuration files (e.g., Firebase `google-services.json`, Payment Gateway keys).

-5. Build and run the app on an emulator or physical device.
+4. Build and run the app on an emulator or physical device.

 ---